Berigny/dss-system/README.md

 ## License

-DSS-EVAL is available under a custom non-commercial license — see [LICENSE](https://www.google.com/search?q=LICENSE).
+DSS-EVAL is available under a custom non-commercial license; see [LICENSE](https://www.google.com/search?q=LICENSE).
 Free for research and non-commercial use.